The Spice Square, also known as Rahba Kedima, is a smaller market, less densely packed with tourists.

 If you’re an animal lover, you might find the hustlers in the main square too much to cope with.

-The monkeys on chains and the snakes (which you are encouraged to have a photo taken with) are difficult to accept.
+The monkeys on chains and the snake charmers that encourage you to have a photo taken with them are difficult for me to accept.

-Don’t encourage this.
+I wouldn’t encourage this.

-Then there are the horses, taking tourists through busy traffic and the donkeys pulling carts through narrow alleyways full of motorbikes and tourists.
+Then there are the horses, taking tourists through the busy traffic and the donkeys pulling heavey laden carts through narrow alleyways full of motorbikes and tourists.

 The horses seem to be looked after, but the traffic is horrendous, and I’ve witnessed accidents where they’ve been clipped by passing motorists.